 Thin privilege is not having almost every add on every YouTube video you watch start off as a sweet, inspirational message about healthy eating, set to calming music, only to end with the phrase “helping change the shape of Australia”.

 • 22 June 2013

-sheep-heavenly asked: I literally cannot believe their post about WiC.
+sheep-heavenly said: I literally cannot believe their post about WiC.
 As someone who has been on the program, the food they cover and allow for is more than enough for someone to live on.
 The sense of entitlement emanating off that post, when someone also overweight managed just fine on it, just blew my mind.
 I realize she has an infant, but seriously.
 Seven gallons of milk, and thats not enough?
 Thats almost 2 gallons a week...

 I just read it and what upset me is “body policing” being in the tags.
 How is that body policing?
 I’m with you in saying that the post seemed really entitled and snobby, and it seriously has nothing to do with fat acceptance whatsoever.
 That is also more than enough food.
 Her infant would not even be eating this food, she would be the only consumer considering that they provide formula.

 I don’t understand how that isn’t enough for one person or what it has to do with body policing at all.
 I wonder if TiTP even reads over the posts people submit.
 That blog is such a whine fest, it literally gives me a headache.

 Anonymous said: I'm a girl who is usually in the "high average" part of the BMI.
 Recently I gained some weight as a result of medication changes and stress, but I'm only slightly overweight and I'll probably be "normal" in a few weeks if I eat better and walk more.
 But Tumblr has me thinking...
 Where does one draw the line between "feeling beautiful at any size" and "fat acceptance?"
 I know I'm overweight and I want to be healthy, but I still want to feel pretty right now. -continued